-- The employer and employee must on a monthly basis contribute to the UIF. - The employer must contribute 1% of the remuneration paid or payable to the relevant employee during any month. - The employee must contribute 1% of the remuneration paid or payable to him/her by his/her employer during any month.
+- The employer and employee must on a monthly basis contribute to the UIF. - The employer must contribute 1% of the remuneration paid or payable to the relevant employee during any month.
+The employee must also contribute 1% of the remuneration paid or payable to him/her by his/her employer during any month (The employer must pay the total contribution of 2%). - Threshold for determining the UI contribution this threshold is determined by the Minister of Finance by notice in the Gazette.